MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-develop-solutions.md

 - An import would be too time consuming.
 - You're willing to trade cached performance for up-to-date data.

-### Solution: Use the dataflow connector to enable query folding and incremental refresh for import
+### Solution: Use the dataflows connector to enable query folding and incremental refresh for import

 The unified Dataflows connector can significantly reduce evaluation time for steps performed over computed entities, such as performing joins, distinct, filters, and group by operations.
 There are two specific benefits: